 Scenario II

 Thor Lien (reporting to John Sheriff) in the Oslo, Norway office will develop and be responsible for weather trading across Scandinavia while continuing to manage the rest of Enron’s activities in the Nordic Region.
 The Oslo office has, over a number of years, developed a strong understanding of the relationship between weather and the Nordic power market.
+In fact, the Oslo office has already completed several long term, cross commodity, weather based transactions which we plan to replicate with other counterparties across the globe.

 Enron Global Markets will establish a trading desk in London headed by XXXXX.
 This desk will be responsible for trading weather across Europe, as London remains the center for weather trading in the nascent European market.